Updated May 27, 2025

 So with all of that in mind, it’s easy to see why reusable menstrual pads have become so popular!
 But what exactly are they?

 Reusable pads are cloth pads that can be used dozens of times.
-They absorb menstrual blood, and the pad should stay put for about four to five hours, depending on your menstrual flow.
+They absorb menstrual blood and should stay put for about four to five hours, depending on your menstrual flow.

 Why Make the Switch to Reusable Pads?

-In addition to the fact that a lot of ladies are exposing their lady-bits to toxic chemicals and GMOs, here are a handful of other reasons why reusable pads might be a good fit for you:
+So, are organic pads better?
+In addition to the fact that a lot of ladies are exposing their lady-bits to toxic chemicals and GMOs, here are a handful of other reasons why reusable period pads might be a good fit for you:

 Reusable Pads Make an Environmental Impact